brettp/Bulk-User-Admin/readme.md

 About
 =====
-Adds ability to bulk delete / ban users from the admin section.
+Adds ability to bulk delete users from the admin section.

+Adds menu to display users by domain and the most common domains registered.